-With Xanax, most tablets are rapidly released into the bloodstream in the same amount of time that it would take regardless of whether they are orally ingested or snorted.
+With Xanax, most tablets rapidly release into the bloodstream in the same amount of time that it would take regardless of whether an individual orally ingests or snorts them.
 When an extended-release tablet is crushed and snorted, the high might be rather fast, but the peak of its intensity seems to be the same regardless of whether it is snorted or swallowed.
 Extended-release Xanax has a coating that contains the chemicals that create the rapid release, and crushing it removes the extended-release mechanism.
 This makes the effects come all at once, not over an extended period of time.

 Preparation involves chopping Xanax tablets up into a fine powdery substance.
 It looks a lot like cocaine and is sometimes even sold as such, which has dangers in and of itself.
-The truth is that the nose was simply not designed for inhaling powders.
+The truth is that the nose is simply not functional for inhaling powders.
 Just one single use of a drug like Xanax can cause lung infections, swelling in the inner linings of the nose, compromised respiratory tracts, and nasal blockages.
-Xanax itself is not the problem here, but rather, it is the additional substances that have been added to the powdery mix that cause contamination.
+Xanax itself is not the problem here, but rather, it is the additional substances that adds to the powdery mix that cause contamination.

 Chief among these contaminants include:

 - Talcum powder

 Short-term effects of snorting are at least typically minor, but they still have the potential to be painful.
 A lung infection certainly requires medical attention, and, of course, psychological help is a necessary step in moving forward from any type of drug use.